District of Columbia

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In the District of Columbia:

-- The youngest age at which a juvenile can be adjudicated delinquent is not specified by any statute;
+- The youngest age at which a youth can be adjudicated delinquent is not specified by any statute;

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, D.C.
+- Juvenile court has jurisdiction over offenses allegedly committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court, D.C.
 Code § 16-2301(3);

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-The District of Columbia has two ways that juveniles can be prosecuted as adults:
+The District of Columbia has two ways that youth can be prosecuted as adults:

 - Once an Adult, Always an Adult.
 D.C.
 Code § 16-2307(h).